ultimaweapon/project/README.md

 All `nil` in the arguments will be removed (e.g. `os.capture('echo', 'abc', nil, 'def')` will invoke `echo` with only 2 arguments).

-If `prog` is a table the item at index #1 must be the name of program to run and it can contains the following items:
+If `prog` is a table the item at index #1 must be the name of program to run and it can contains the following additional items:

 #### from